Implement JWT Authorization

 Create the

-property and add the web integration id you obtained in the Configure a web integration id section.qlikWebIntegrationId: "ENTER_WEB_INTEGRATION_ID_HERE", -
+qlikWebIntegrationIdproperty and add the web integration ID you obtained in the Create a web integration section.qlikWebIntegrationId: "ENTER_WEB_INTEGRATION_ID_HERE", -

 Add the